-Let’s take a closer look at the positive things that the report has to say about five of the cities that make it on to that fascinating list.
+Let’s now take a closer look at the positive things that the report has to say about five of the cities that make it onto that fascinating list.
 We will highlight some key points from the report as to why these have been flagged up as markets that are ‘treasures ripe for discovery.’
 We will also add some insights from other sources about these selected markets.

 Jacksonville is rated highly in the report’s prospects survey but is not yet attracting the investment volume that its statistics seem to warrant.

 Jacksonville has had a population growth of 14.1 percent since 2010 bringing the total population up to 1.5 million (metro area).
 The population has been increasing at nearly 2% per year, and its workforce is expanding at twice the national average.

 Jacksonville is home to four Fortune 500 companies.
 The region also has a world-class health care system, with more than 20 hospitals and a growing bioscience community.
 Additionally, 13 of Forbes Global 500 have operations in Jacksonville.

 Commenters feel that Jacksonville offers the best of both worlds with the suburbs affording quality of life with access to the ‘big city.’

 Local experts believe that it is now Jacksonville’s time for investment and growth.